ZBok/BetterVanillaPirates/readme.txt

 Current features:

-- Progressively introduces Hai+limited korath technology, and the Kestrel, and then finally Hai/Korath fitted Kestrels, into existing ambient pirate/merchant fleets, Marauder mission targets, 15+ brand new combat missions, and the Marauder Bounty Hunted fleet (that Marauder fleet that hunts you down occasionally) as the player progresses through the game.
+- Progressively introduces Hai+limited korath outfits, and the Kestrel, and then finally Hai/Korath fitted Kestrels, into ambient pirate/merchant fleets, Marauder mission targets, 15+ brand new combat missions, and the Marauder Bounty Hunted fleet (that Marauder fleet that hunts you down occasionally).

 - These additions are done in line with the story - Pirate kestrels start appearing (in ambient fleets and as targets) when you unlock the Kestrel, and they appear with outfits corresponding to your Kestrel design choice. ie if you choose weapons, you're gonna see 18 gun pirate kestrels!
 Alien tech Marauders will only appear once you complete main storyline, and alien tech Kestrels added once you've completed both.